-Google Analytics, when used correctly, can open up key data for marketers.
+Google Analytics 4, when used correctly, can open up key data for marketers.
 But without the right integrations and tools, four key pieces of data are left locked away.
 We share what they are and how you can access them to start making data-driven decisions.

 Let’s dig in.

-Google Analytics is a great tool that can help you track key actions taken on your website.
-Want to track pages users engage with on their session, then Google Analytics is the tool for you.
+Google Analytics 4 is a great tool that can help you track key actions taken on your website, particularly when it comes to events.
+If you want to track how users engage with on their session, then Google Analytics is the tool for you.

 But what if you’re not an eCommerce business?